redhat-developer/rpm-packaging-guide/source/general-background.rst

 simulated upstream software releases.
 As such, we will need a ``LICENSE`` file included with each source code release.
-We include this in our simulated upstream software release because encounters with a `Software License`_ when packaging RPMs is a very common occurance for a RPM Packager and we should know how to properly handle them.
+We include this in our simulated upstream software release because encounters with a `Software License`_ when packaging RPMs is a very common occurrence for a RPM Packager and we should know how to properly handle them.

 .. note::
-    The method used below to create th ``LICENSE`` file is known as a `here document`_.
+    The method used below to create the ``LICENSE`` file is known as a `here document`_.

 Let us go ahead and make a ``LICENSE`` file that can be included in the source